What Alloys are Commonly Mixed with Gold?

 Free & fully insured UK Delivery.
 Learn more

 Secure & flexible payments.
 Learn more

 Buyback Guarantee Learn more

 The chemistry of gold makes it a unique element in the world, such that there is none like it that can be found.
 Many of us learnt during high school chemistry lessons that the chemical symbol of gold is Au.
 Gold has an atomic number of 79, which simply means that each atom of the precious metal contains 79 protons within its nucleus.
 The unique colour of gold, however, is not dependent on the atoms, as the colour of a metal is dependent on how electrons behave between energy bands.
 In the case of gold, its unique colour is based on these transitions which give the metal an unmistakable, alluring, warm lustre that humans have found irresistible for centuries.

-The purity of gold is indicated by the karat number the metal possesses.
-When gold is fused into an alloy with other metals, its purity decreases, as does its karat number.
-So, 14 karat gold has a far greater proportion of base metals than 24 karat gold, which has a purity of 999.9.
+The purity of gold is indicated by the carat number the metal possesses.
+When gold is fused into an alloy with other metals, its purity decreases, as does its carat number.
+So, 14 carat gold has a far greater proportion of base metals than 24 carat gold, which has a purity of 999.9.
 Now, that leads us to an interesting question.
-Why is gold formed into an alloy with other metals In reality, this has a lot to do with its usage.
+Why is gold formed into an alloy with other metals?
+In reality, this has a lot to do with its usage.
 Gold is commonly used in making jewellery.
 In order to use gold to carefully craft the intricate designs of jewels, the metal needs to undergo certain changes that make the substance easier to work with.